bird and hike

 Animals

 They say that everything in the desert bites, scratches, or stabs.
 Some people say that this applies to animals too.
 The two first rules for dealing with wildlife are: (1) if you leave it alone, it will leave you alone, and (2) don't put your hand or feet where you can't see.
 Life in the desert is tough and everything in the desert has a hard time just getting along, so there is no sense in picking a fight if you can avoid it.
 Rattlesnakes are an obvious concern, but they are largely overblown.
 Since 2001, I've only seen a few rattlesnakes in the desert around Las Vegas -- and I try to find them.
 Just keep a wary eye out, and if you fine one, count yourself lucky, but don't play with it.
 Rattlesnakes generally move slowly, and they can only strike about two-thirds of their length, so you can safely watch them from a short distance.
 Tarantulas are another overblown concern.
 Yes, they can bite like any other spider, but I usually try to catch them by hand when I find them, and I've never been bit ... yet (knock on wood).
 If I am bit, it should only be about as bad as a bee sting.
 Fortunately, the desert generally is too dry for ticks, chiggers, flees, mosquitoes, gnats, and other such biting arthropods, but watch for ticks in the Arrow Range.
 There are a number of carnivores in the desert.
 There are no bears in southern Nevada, so we don't have to hang food except to keep it away from rodents.
 We do, however, have many big cats.
 For the most part, they want to see us far less than we want to see them, but they are out there.
-A friend of mine was mauled by an emaciated mountain lion some years ago, but that was such an unusual event that is was too rare to really worry about.
+A friend of mine was mauled by an emaciated mountain lion some years ago, but that was such an unusual event that it is too rare to really worry about.
 Another big cat screamed in the darkness near me one night on the south side of Mt.
 Charleston, and it scarred the pants off me, but I have never seen one.
 Some people are even afraid of coyotes, but for the most part, they are just scrawny little scavenging dogs with beautiful singing voices (especially when they sing in multi-part harmony).
 We also have skunks, ringtail cats, weasels, and other carnivores, but if you leave them alone, they will grant you the same courtesy.
 Bites and stings may be more harmful to small children.
 Watch where you place your hands and feet.

 Falls